Copyright © 2002 jsd

 According to the reductionist viewpoint, wave is “really” just a bunch of rope-particles or chain-particles moving up and down.
 Also note that the wave cannot exist separately from the medium.

-The reductionist viewpoint is sometimes useful but sometimes not.
-Whether the reductionists like it or not, the wave has properties that transcend its embodiment in a particular medium.
+The moderate reductionist viewpoint is sometimes useful but sometimes not.
+No matter what viewpoint you take, the wave has properties that transcend its embodiment in a particular medium.
 Over on one side of the room the wave is a bunch of rope-particles moving up and down.
 Then it propagates over to the other side of the room and becomes a bunch of chain-particles moving up and down.
 However, we still recognize it as the same wave.
 The wave is the same, even though the medium has changed completely.